behu-kea/first-semester-java/projects/haiku-project.md

 ### Domain presentation

-You are building a fully fledged haiku log with capabilities to judge whether a user has inputtet a valid haiku poem or not !
+You are building a fully fledged haiku diary with an algorithm that determins  whether a user has inputtet a valid haiku poem or not !

 First of all we need to understand what a haiku poem is: